jashrathod/book-blog/_posts/2021-07-01-the-subtle-art.md

 We all love to take responsibility for success and happiness.
 Hell, we often fight over who gets to be responsible for success and happiness.
 But taking responsibility for our problems is far more important, because that’s where the real learning comes from.
 That’s where the real-life improvement comes from.
 To simply blame others is only to hurt yourself.

-I see life in the same terms.
+I (author) see life in the same terms.
 We all get dealt cards.
 Some of us get better cards than others.
 And while it’s easy to get hung up on our cards, and feel we got screwed over, the real game lies in the choices we make with those cards, the risks we decide to take, and the consequences we choose to live with.
 People who consistently make the best choices in the situations they’re given are the ones who eventually come out ahead in poker, just as in life.
 And it’s not necessarily the people with the best cards.

 As a general rule, we’re all the world’s worst observers of ourselves.
 When we’re angry, or jealous, or upset, we’re oftentimes the last ones to figure it out.
 And the only way to figure it out is to put cracks in our armor of certainty by consistently questioning how wrong we might be about ourselves.